-Rebecca Ende Lichtenberg joined Studio Theatre as Managing Director in 2018.
-Previously, she served as the Managing Director of Theater J for eight seasons, during which time she led the theater through an Artistic Director transition and was instrumental in growing income by 29%.
-Prior to that, she worked in arts marketing at Sitar Arts Center, Theater J and Ford’s Theatre.
-She currently serves as the Chair of Adjudication Committee for theatreWashington.
-She previously served as the President of the Board of Forum Theatre and as a Helen Hayes Judge.
-She holds an M.A. in Arts Administration from Columbia University, a Certificate in Budgeting and Finance from Georgetown University, and is a graduate of Harvard Business School’s Strategic Perspectives in Non-Profit Management program.
+Rebecca Ende Lichtenberg, Executive Director, is going into her sixth season at Studio Theatre, where she has steered the institution through the pandemic and overseen the Open Studio project, a $20M renovation.
+She served as the Managing Director of Theater J for eight seasons, during which time she led the theatre through an Artistic Director transition and was instrumental in growing income by 29 percent.
+Prior to that, she worked in arts marketing at Sitar Arts Center, Theater J, and Ford’s Theatre.
+She previously served as the President of the Board of Forum Theatre, the Chair of the Adjudication Committee for theatreWashington, and a Helen Hayes Judge.
+She holds an MA in Arts Administration from Columbia University, a Certificate in Budgeting and Finance from Georgetown University, and is a graduate of Harvard Business School’s Strategic Perspectives in Non-Profit Management program.